-• The Organizations service helps you govern multiple accounts within your organization.
-It enables you to consolidate multiple accounts into an organization that you create and centrally manage these accounts.
-You can

-- use Service Control Policies (SCPs) to control the maximum available permissions for all accounts in your organization.
+- The Organizations service helps you govern multiple accounts within your organization.
+It enables you to consolidate multiple Huawei Cloud accounts into an organization that you create and centrally manage these accounts.
+You can use Service Control Policies (SCPs) to control the maximum available permissions for all accounts in your organization.
 This helps you better meet the service security and compliance requirements of your business. - LTS provides the multi-account log center based on Organizations.
 You can log in to Organizations using the management account and specify a member account in your organization as the delegated administrator account of the trusted service LTS, and then go to the LTS console to copy the log streams of another member account to the management or delegated administrator account.
 In this way, logs of multiple accounts are aggregated into one account. - The target log groups or streams are generated by copying the source log groups or streams from a member account to the management or delegated administrator account.
 Therefore, they do not interfere with the source log groups or streams of the member account.
 You can configure transfer, consumption, and processing tasks for them separately.

 - An organization has been created.

-- LTS has been set as a trusted service.

-- The management or delegated administrator account has been granted the read-only permission on the Organizations service.
+For details, see Creating an Organization. - LTS has been set as a trusted service.
+For details, see Enabling or Disabling a Trusted Service. - The management or delegated administrator account has been granted the read-only permission on the Organizations service.
+For details about delegated account operations, see Specifying, Viewing, or Removing a Delegated Administrator.
+For details about how to grant permissions, see Creating an IAM User and Granting Organizations Permissions.